OpenLiberty/open-liberty-deep-dive/README.md

 Firstly let's start by deleting the tests we created earlier.
 We would not normally have integration tests done with MicroShed testing and the way we previously looked at.
 This can be achieved but it is not best practice.
 The reason for deleting the old tests is because without extra configuration maven will try to run those tests against MicroShed but as these tests run in a container the configuration for connecting to our application will be different.

-Delete the file `open-liberty-masterclass/start/barista/src/test/java/com/sebastian-daschner/barista/it/BaristaIT.java`
+Delete the file `open-liberty-masterclass/start/barista/src/test/java/com/sebastian_daschner/barista/it/BaristaIT.java`

 Now let's create a new Integration Test that will perform the same test, but inside a running container.
-In the Barista project, add the following dependencies to the `pom.xml` file in the `<dependencies>` element:
+In the Barista project, add the following dependencies to the `open-liberty-masterclass/start/barista/pom.xml` file in the `<dependencies>` element:

 ```XML
           <!-- For MicroShed Testing -->